Algorithms for the ferromagnetic Potts model on expanders

 \section{Abstract}

-We give algorithms for approximating the partition function of the ferromagnetic Potts model on graphs of maximum degree $d$.
+We give algorithms for approximating the partition function of the ferromagnetic $q$-color Potts model on graphs of maximum degree $d$.
 Our primary contribution is a fully polynomial-time approximation scheme for $d$-regular graphs with an expansion condition at low temperatures (that is, bounded away from the order-disorder threshold).
-The expansion condition is much weaker than in previous works; for example, the expansion exhibited by the hypercube suffices.
-The main improvements come from a significantly sharper analysis of standard polymer models, using extremal graph theory and applications of Karger's algorithm to counting cuts that may be of independent interest.
+The expansion condition is much weaker than in previous works; for example, the expansion exhibited by the hypercube suffices. \\ The main improvements come from a significantly sharper analysis of standard polymer models; we use extremal graph theory and applications of Karger's algorithm to count cuts that may be of independent interest.
 It is \#BIS-hard to approximate the partition function at low temperatures on bounded-degree graphs, so our algorithm can be seen as evidence that hard instances of \#BIS are rare. \\ We also obtain efficient algorithms in the Gibbs uniqueness region for bounded-degree graphs.
 While our high temperature proof follows more standard polymer model analysis, our result holds in the largest known range of parameters $d$ and $q$.